pdkarthik/Mini-LinkedIn-like-Community-Platform/README.md

 The UI is designed to be clean, minimal, and responsive using Tailwind CSS and custom components.
 This makes it both mobile-friendly and aesthetically pleasant.

 🔧 Core Features (In Depth)
 ✅ 1.
 Authentication & User Management

+🔁 Authentication Flow (Formik, Yup, bcrypt)

+🧾 Form Handling – Formik + Yup

+- User login and registration forms are built using Formik for seamless form state management.
+- Validation is handled with Yup, enforcing rules like required fields, valid email format, and minimum password length.
+- Real-time validation feedback is provided, enhancing the user experience.

+🔒 Password Security – bcrypt

+- During registration, user passwords are securely hashed using bcrypt before being stored in the database.
+- On login, the provided password is compared with the hashed password using bcrypt for verification.
-- Registration & login handled securely using JWT.
+- Authentication is handled using JWT (JSON Web Tokens).
-- Tokens are stored in localStorage and validated on every refresh to keep sessions active.
+- Tokens are securely stored in localStorage and are validated on each page refresh to maintain session persistence.
-- If the token is invalid or missing, the user is redirected to login, ensuring route protection.
+- If the token is missing or invalid, the user is automatically redirected to the login page, ensuring protected access to private routes.

 📝 2.
 Post Creation & Feed Display
 - Authenticated users can post text updates (just like LinkedIn statuses).